EmaApps/banyan/content/ZSzcUhmKW4Nm5.md

 ---
 date: 2021-12-30T21:22:27
+parent: JSR2CdqWHAaS7
 ---

 VSCode supports URL handler to open files, eg: `vscode://file<path>` - clicking which will open that file in VSCode.
 This is enough to add 'edit this node' links in Banyon.
+See https://github.com/microsoft/vscode-docs/blob/main/docs/editor/command-line.md#opening-vs-code-with-urls

 Shortcomings:
 - It doesn't automatically open the parent project folder